Aider-AI/aider/docs/ctags.md

 But it's difficult to use GPT-4 to modify or extend a complex pre-existing codebase, which has many dependencies between different parts of the system.
-To modify such code, GPT needs to understand all of these dependencies.
+To modify such code, GPT needs to understand these dependencies and APIs which interconnect all the subsystems.
-And depending on the assigned coding task, it may not be obvious how to even determine which parts of the codebase are relevent to solving the task.
+Depending on the assigned coding task, it may not be obvious how to determine which parts of the codebase are relevent to solving the task.
-Further, assuming we can identify all the needed context, we must ensure that it fits within GPT-4's 8k-token context window.
+Even assuming we can identify all the needed context, we must ensure that it fits within GPT-4's 8k-token context window.

-To address this issue, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **concise map of your whole git repository** including all declared variables and functions with call signatures.
+To address these issues, `aider` has a new experimental feature that utilizes `ctags` to provide GPT with a **concise map of your whole git repository** including all declared variables and functions with call signatures.